logicalclocks/logicalclocks.github.io/docs/admin/ldap/configure-server.md

   <figcaption>LDAP Resource</figcaption>
 </figure>

-This can also be achived by running the bellow asadmin command.
+This can also be achieved by running the below asadmin command.

 ```bash
 asadmin create-jndi-resource \